🥳 Flat 15% Off on All Courses Code: TB15

 But was everything we heard about him true?

 This blog isn’t just about echoing one side.
-It’s about dissecting the facts—what the podcast revealed, what government data shows, and what lies in the grey space in between.
+It’s about dissecting the facts on the Vijay Mallya scam, what the podcast revealed, what government data shows, and what lies in the grey space in between.

 A Podcast That Turned Heads